Robust skink breeding programme

 In order to safeguard the species for future generations, new populations should be established on other islands and in pest free areas where they will be safe from predators.

 The New Zealand Herpetological Society (NZHS) members and Zoos hold a number of robust skinks in captivity.
-These skinks have been bred for several generations from wild caught animals that were collected around 50 years ago.
-In a partnership, the NZHS and Department of Conservation (DOC) have written a captive management plan for these animals, so that they can be bred in captivity for release into new safe areas.
+These skinks have been bred for several generations from wild caught animals that were collected many decades ago.
+A captive management plan has been drafted to guide a breed-for-release programme, providing these animals are suitable.

 Key Messages: